joelnewswanger/Autonomous-Vehicles-Projects/LaneLine_Detection/README.md

 A possible improvement would be to guess based on previous frames if a line cannot be found in a frame, or at least continue on to the next frame without throwing an error.

-Another potential improvement could be to use machine learning to determine what lines are lane lines and which are distractions.
+Another potential improvement could be to use machine learning to determine what lines are lane lines and which are distractions. * See project "Advanced lane finding" *